11 Best Tips for How to Promote Your Art on Instagram

 2. Use Stories to your advantage

-Another way to show your followers the artist behind the art is with Instagram’s Stories feature.
+Another way to show your followers the artist behind the art is by using Instagram Stories.
 They’re a simple thing — short content that vanishes in a day — but they’ve got a lot of utility.

 You can share sneak peeks of your latest project or renovations to your gallery space with photo carousels.
 Short videos that feel like an informal chat let you speak directly to your followers so they can get a sense of your personality.